 It means varying foods, choosing fresh and seasonal products, and limiting simple sugars, saturated fats, and excess salt.

-It's important to listen to your body, respect hunger and satiety signals, and abandon the concept of "restriction" as the only way to stay healthy.
-In my practice, I accompany each patient on a sustainable, personalized journey based on objective data.
+It is important to listen to your body, respect hunger and satiety signals, and abandon the concept of “restriction” as the only way to stay healthy.
+In my practice, I guide each patient on a sustainable, personalized path based on objective data.

-There are no miraculous foods or shortcuts: health starts with daily choices.
+There are no miracle foods or shortcuts: health starts with daily choices.
 And good nutrition is the best choice we can make for ourselves.